July 12, 2007, Baghdad airstrike: Attack on personnel and a van per U.S. Army report account

 According to the U.S. Army investigation report released by the United States Central Command, the engagement started at 10:20 Iraqi local time and ended at 10:41.
-A unit from Bravo Company 2–16 was within 100 meters of the individuals that were fired upon with 30 mm AH-64 Apache cannons.
-The company was charged with clearing their sector of any small armed forces, and had been under fire from small arms and rocket-propelled grenades (RPGs).
+The report claims that a unit from Bravo Company 2–16 was within 100 meters of the individuals that were fired upon with 30 mm AH-64 Apache cannons.
+The company was charged with clearing their sector of any small armed forces and had been under fire from small arms and rocket-propelled grenades (RPGs).
 The company was supported by two Apache helicopters from the 1st Cavalry Division's Aviation Brigade, call signs "Crazyhorse 1/8" and "Crazyhorse 1/9".
 Two men were identified by Crazyhorse 1/8 as carrying an RPG launcher and an AKM or AK-47.

 When the cameraman on the ground aimed his camera in the direction of Bravo Company 2–16, a pilot remarked "He's getting ready to fire".
 An Apache maneuvered around a building to get a clear field of fire and shot all nine men, killing eight.
 A passing van then stopped and attempted to load a wounded man.
 After getting permission to fire, the Apache crew fired on the van.
 When Bravo Company arrived at the scene, they reported finding two RPGs and an AK-47 or AKM.
 They also found two Canon EOS digital cameras with telephoto lenses.
 Two children were found in the van, a four-year-old girl with gunshot wounds and embedded windscreen glass wounds and an eight-year-old boy with multiple wounds, including brain damage arising from shrapnel damage to his right temporal lobe.
 Both children were said to have been evacuated to the 28th Combat Support Hospital via Forward Operating Base Loyalty, then transferred to an Iraqi medical facility the next day.
 This account of first bringing the wounded children to the Combat Support Hospital appears to be contradicted by orders by radio that form part of the video record, which forbids it and orders that the children be handed over to local police.